-Despite its sleepy status, the county of Suffolk has plenty to offer even the most active visitors.
+Despite its restful reputation, the county of Suffolk has plenty to offer even the most active visitors.
 From walks and water sports to shopping and sightseeing, you needn’t worry about having nothing to do on your relaxing break in the countryside.

 Walking and Cycling: Step out into the country lane which runs alongside the drive and you’ll soon find yourself surrounded by stunning Suffolk farmland.
 Alternatively, you could try one of the county’s popular pub walks for a hard-earned reward after your jaunt!
 We’d be happy to lend you any walking guidebooks if you’re feeling curious.

-Take a look at these websites for ideas on routes.
-There’s a vast range to choose from, from easy strolls to more demanding hikes.
+Take a look at these websites for ideas on walking routes, or here for cycling.
+There's a vast range to choose from, from easy strolls to more demanding hikes.
 Many of the websites feature downloadable maps.

 Stonham Aspal Church: Unusually ornate for a small village church, St Mary and St Lambert features an intriguing wooden belfry above its stone tower, which creates a unique sound when the bells are rung.
 If you’d like to try your hand at bell ringing, there is an active group in the village who welcome visitors.
 They practice on the 2nd and 4th Thursday of the month at Stonham Aspal, and the 1st, 3rd and 5th Thursdays at Earl Stonham church.
 For details call Roy Newson on 01449 711357.